 - The Doctor has a name but will only reveal it in special circumstances, to certain people (viewers do not know it).

 - The Doctor is 900+ years old and can regenerate.
-Originally he could regenerate 11 times (for 12 incarnations) but was recently given new regeneration energy.
+Originally he could regenerate 11 times (for 12 incarnations) but, as of season 7, was given new regeneration energy.

 - Regeneration can occur willingly or as the result of dire circumstances.
 All memories stay while personality quirks and traits change.
 However, the Doctor can learn traits from previous incarnations (i.e. to not be too serious).

 - Accept that you’re not going to like any incarnation of The Doctor at first.
 You will also initially hate every newly regenerated Doctor replacing the previous Doctor.
 However, they each grown on you with time.

 - Similarly, be aware that you will likely not be happy with each new companion at first.